Consensys/doc.goquorum/docs/HowTo/GetStarted/migration.md

 !!!
 Note

-    * **freezerdb** - `geth` 1.9.7 brings in the feature of freezer db where in block data beyond certain threshold is moved to a different file based storage area.
-The location for freezerdb can be provided by geth command lines arguments:
+    * **freezerdb** - `geth` 1.9.7 introduces the feature of freezerdb where block data beyond a certain threshold is moved to a different file-based storage area.
+The location for freezerdb can be provided by the `geth` command lines option:

-        `--datadir.ancient <value>` Data directory for ancient chain segments (default = inside chaindata)
+        `--datadir.ancient <value>` - Data directory for ancient chain segments (default = inside `chaindata`)

     * When a node is migrated to this version, `geth` by default will create the `ancient` data folder and start moving blocks below the immutability threshold (default: 3162240) into the ancient data.